UCL Main Building: History

 In 1827, a year after the founding of UCL, construction of the main building began on the site of the old Carmarthen Square.
-The Octagon Building is a term used for the whole of the main building, but more commonly for a central part of it.
 At the centrepiece of the building is an ornate dome, which is visible throughout the immediate area.
 The Octagon was designed by the Architect William Wilkins, who also designed the National Gallery.
 The original plans by Wilkins called for a U-shaped enclosure around the quad.
 Funds, however, ran out in 1829 with only the portico and dome finished.
 Wilkins' original plans were not completed until the 20th century: The Main Building was finally finished in 1985, 158 years since the foundations were laid, with a formal opening ceremony by Queen Elizabeth II of the United Kingdom.

 Octagon

-The Wilkins Building is a term used for the whole of the Main Building, but more commonly for a central part of it.
 The Octagon dome houses the central hall of the University Main Library, which contains casts from the John Flaxman casts collection, and a mural depicting the construction of UCL in a mythical scene with Jeremy Bentham overlooking the plans.

 Front Quad

-Facing Gower Street, the Front Quadrangle, abbrievated as the "Quad", is an enclosed square of paths, grass and a few disabled car parking bays.
+Facing Gower Street, the Front Quadrangle, abbreviated as the "Quad", is an enclosed square of paths, grass and a few disabled car parking bays.
 There are a large number of benches as well as two decommissioned astronomy observatories.